-2. Code of conduct (CoC)
+3. Code of conduct (CoC)

-As member of the Business Compliance Initiative (BSCI) we commit ourselves and ask our business partners to respect and implement the code of conduct of the BSCI.
+As member of the amfori Business Social Compliance Initiative (BSCI) we commit ourselves and ask our business partners to respect and implement the code of conduct of amfori BSCI or an equivalent (e.g. SMETA, WRAP, SA8000).
 It sets a framework of certain nonnegotiable minimum social and ecological standards we ask all of our business partners to commit to.
 We want human rights and laws on protection of labor, workplace safety and environment to be respected and applied for all parties involved in the manufacturing processes of our goods.

 This involves all sub-contractors, pre-suppliers and applies regardless of the contractual basis of employment, explicitly including contract workers.
-The commitment to our CoC is a precondition for any business relationship and major breaches of this code (defined as 'zero tolerance issues', please find definition on the next page) or basic human rights will lead to immediate follow-up and in severe cases to termination of business relations.
+The commitment to our CoC is a pre-condition for any business relationship and major breaches of this code (defined as 'zero tolerance issues', please find definition on the next page) or basic human rights will lead to immediate follow-up and in severe cases to termination of business relations.